NVIDIA/NeMo/README.md

 ### Pip from a Source Branch

-If you want to work with a specific version of NeMo from a particular GitHub branch (e.g main), use the following installation method:
+If you want to work with a specific version of NeMo from a particular GitHub branch (e.g. main), use the following installation method:

 ```bash
 apt-get update && apt-get install -y libsndfile1 ffmpeg